 This works in a similar way to Grindr and Scruff – you get matched with someone who catches your eye and then the two of you take it from there.
 What makes it a bit different is its aim of avoiding bigotry and negativity that can be found on other apps and there is subsequently more diversity here.

-You can search by ‘scenes’, including bears, muscles, relationship, friends-only and more, then find people with similar interests.
+You can search by ‘scenes’, including bears, muscles, relationships, friends-only and more, then find people with similar interests.
 If you’re traveling, hopefully, your match will introduce you to that scene wherever you are!

 Surge is another like-Tinder-but-not app that proves useful when traveling again because it dodges the censors due to its generally low profile.
 It’s open to all and very easy to use, so it’s a good choice for a gay app novice!
 And on Surge, you can both like people to match, or ‘power like’ that extra-special someone!